Kirill Finkelshteyn

 [3] Nikolay Ivanovich Bystrov (1841-1906) was one of Russia’s first pediatricians and a Privy Councilor; a Doctor of Medicine, the founder and first professor of the Department of Childhood Illnesses of the Imperial Military Medical Academy, founder of the Society of Children’s Doctors, Distinguished Life Pediatrician in the Court of His Imperial Majesty.

 [4] Information about the studio where the photograph was taken is provided underneath the photo: “Fr. de Mezer.
-Kiev”.
-Indeed, such a photography studio did exist in Kiev from 1865 on.
-Its owner, Franz de Mezer, was the most respected and well-known Kiev photographer and bore the title of “Court Photographer of Her Majesty the Hellenic Queen” (the Greek King’s wife, Olga Konstantinovna, who was related to Nicholas II).
+Kyiv”.
+Indeed, such a photography studio did exist in Kyiv from 1865 on.
+Its owner, Franz de Mezer, was the most respected and well-known Kyiv photographer and bore the title of “Court Photographer of Her Majesty the Hellenic Queen” (the Greek King’s wife, Olga Konstantinovna, who was related to Nicholas II).